ikotler/pythonect/README.rst

 Pythonect
 =========

-Pythonect_ is a new, experimental, general-purpose dataflow programming language based on Python, written in Python.
-It aims to combine the intuitive feel of shell scripting (and all of its perks like implicit parallelism) with the flexibility and agility of Python.
+Pythonect_ is a new, experimental, general-purpose dataflow programming language based on Python.
+It provides both a visual programming language and a text-based scripting language.
+The text-based scripting language aims to combine the quick and intuitive feel of shell scripting, with the power of Python.
+The visual programming language is based on the idea of a diagram with “boxes and arrows”.
+Crazy?
+Most definitely.
+And yet, strangely enough, it works!

 .. _Pythonect: http://www.pythonect.org